lylayang/Springboard2019/L8  Statistical Methods/L8  Statistical Methods for Data Analysis.md

  sns.swarmplot(x=, y=, data=)

  2. Bee sawrm plot problem
-  The edges have overlapping data points, which was necessary in order to fit all points on to the plot The remedy for this - **Making an ECDF**, the empirical cumulative distribution functions
+  The edges have overlapping data points, which was necessary in order to fit all points on to the plot.

+  The remedy for this - **Making an ECDF**, the empirical cumulative distribution functions.

+  When the number of data are very large and bee swarm plots are too cluttered, boxplot is a greate alternative.

   3.ECDF
   Always plot ecdf first.
 It shows all the data and it gives a complete picture of how the data are distributed.